 Originally published on Industry Today

-Display’s ease of execution and ability to accurately target your customers make it a great place to start your digital marketing plan.
+Display advertising is easy to execute and can accurately target your customers, making it a great place to start your digital marketing plan.
 But if it’s all you do, you won’t see a noticeable lift in quality sales leads.

 Unfortunately, many manufacturers craft their digital marketing strategies with industry publication banners and programmatic display.
 After all, their intended audiences are likely to see display banners on prominent industry publications, and programmatic display pairs existing customer data with machine-learning algorithms to target customers.

-Display shouldn’t be the beginning and end of your marketing strategy
+Display advertising shouldn’t be the beginning and end of your digital marketing strategy

-There are several reasons that display banners aren’t as effective as you might hope.
-When it comes to marketing strategy, banners ultimately fail to deliver much value because they don’t result in action and don’t address purchase barriers.
-To truly move someone down the sales funnel, a customer must click the banner, visit your website, and then take action.
+There are several reasons why display advertising isn’t as effective as you might hope.
+When it comes to digital marketing strategy, banner ads ultimately fail to deliver much value because they don’t result in action and don’t address purchase barriers.
+To truly move someone down the sales funnel, a customer must click the banner ad, visit your website, and then take action.
 It’s difficult to prompt that entire process with a single display image.

 Pixel tracking and Google Analytics can give you some information about your audience from banner ads, but it’s not enough to prove ROI.
 Perhaps more importantly, most people ignore display banners in favor of the content on the website itself.

 Expand Your Digital Marketing Efforts